Abdominal Transplant Surgery Fellowship

 - Passed the United States Medical Licensing Examination (USMLE) for steps one, two and three

-Interested applicants are welcome to visit our program on an informal basis at their convenience throughout the year.
-Formal interviews for fellowship positions are held in March or April in the year prior to the anticipated start date.
+Formal interviews for fellowship positions will be held virtually in March in the year prior to the anticipated start date.

 Curriculum